Phage co-infection: a missing link in deciphering phage co-evolutionary dynamics

 Phage genomes represent an impressive mosaicism with different genomic regions having distinct evolutionary histories resulting from horizontal gene transfer.
 By initiating an estimated 10^25 bacterial infections globally every second, phages encounter and recombine with DNA of the host or of prophage origin, further adding to their genome mosaicism.

-Co-infection and Evolution
+Co-infection and Genome Evolution

-Accumulating evidence, including from my work, suggests that the simultaneous infection of bacterial hosts by multiple phages (co-infection) could also be an important driver of phage genome evolution.
+Accumulating evidence, including from my work, suggests that the simultaneous infection of a bacterial host by multiple phages (co-infection) could also be an important driver of phage genome evolution.
 However, methodological limitations have so far prevented rigorous testing of this hypothesis due to the failure of studying phage co-infection in natural settings.

 Objectives of MULTIPHAGE